 +44 (0)1382 385543

-Melanie is an historian, writer, and speaker, who specialises in researching the history of houses, streets, and areas throughout the United Kingdom.
+Melanie is an independent historian, writer, and speaker, who specialises in researching and writing the social history of houses across the United Kingdom.
 She has a degree in history from Macquarie University in Sydney, Australia and for close to six years Melanie was the first and only historian to be employed by a UK estate agent to research the history of houses and streets.
 Since 2012 Melanie has been an independent house historian, with the main focus of her work involving original research for homeowners and corporate clients to provide bespoke house history books and research reports.

 Melanie is a research consultant for A House Through Time (BBC Two) and to accompany the popular series, Melanie has co-authored A House Through Time (Picador, 2020) with historian David Olusoga.
 She was series historical consultant and on-screen expert for Phil Spencer’s History of Britain in 100 Homes (More4).
 She is also the author of House Histories: The Secrets Behind Your Front Door (The History Press, updated edition 2019), and Historic Streets and Squares: The Secrets on Your Doorstep (The History Press, 2013).